ronee-muhammad-rayhan/ElecTech-BrandShop-client/README.md

 12. **SPA with React**: FrontEnd is developed as a Single Page Application using React-Router.
 13. **MERN Stack Application**: This is a full stack solution where favorite MERN Stack Technologies(MongoDB, ExpressJS, ReactJS and NodeJs) are used.

-## :computer: Technologies that are used in this project:
+## :computer: Technologies that are used in this project

 <br>
 <p align="center">